VildeBruhn/vildebruhn.github.io/tutorial/multivar_URW.md

 ```

 The multivariate decelerated evolution model has a similar (but worse) fit to the data compared to the multivariate unbiased random walk model with a single __R__ matrix, but is out-competed by the model estimating two __R__ matrices.

+---

+Now that we have looked at the multivariate unbiased random walk models, let's learn more about the multivariate Ornstein-Uhlenbeck models.